-- 3. Professionally applied fluoride treatments should be based on the individual patient's caries-risk assessment, as determined by the patient's dental provider. - 4.
-Topical fluoride supplementation via home-applied compounds should be a professional recommendation when indicated by an individual's caries pattern or caries-risk status. - The criteria for determination of need and the methods of delivery should be those currently recommended by the American Dental Association and the AAPD.17
+- 1. Brushing teeth twice a day with a fluoridated dentifrice is recommended to provide continuing topical benefits.
+14,18 - 2.
+Professionally-applied fluoride treatments should be based on the individual patient's caries-risk assessment, as determined by the patient's dental provider.
+18 - 3.
+Home-applied prescription strength topical fluoride products [eg, 0.4% stannous fluoride gel, 0.5% fluoride gel or paste, 0.2% sodium fluoride (NaF) rinse] may be used when indicated by an individual's caries pattern or caries risk status. - 4.
+Systemic fluoride intake via optimal fluoridation of drinking water or professionally-prescribed supplements is recommended to 16 years of age.
+Supplements should be given only after all other sources of fluoride have been evaluated. - 5.
+The criteria for determination of need and the methods of delivery should be those currently recommended by the American Dental Association and the AAPD.

 Oral hygiene: Adolescence can be a time of heightened caries activity and periodontal disease due to an increased intake of cariogenic substances and inattention to oral hygiene procedures.
-Tooth brushing with a fluoridated dentifrice and flossing can provide an anticaries benefit through plaque removal from tooth surfaces and the topical effect of the fluoride.
+Tooth brushing with a fluoridated dentifrice and flossing can provide benefit through the topical effect of the fluoride and plaque removal from tooth surfaces.
+20